-5. One of the most rewarding and important moments in life is when you finally find the courage to let go of what you can’t change, so you can focus fully on what you CAN change...
+5. One of life's most rewarding and essential moments is when you finally find the courage to let go of what you can’t change, so you can focus entirely on what you CAN change...

-How many times have you thought “this isn’t working” or “something is not right” or “things have to change”? — those thoughts and words are from your inner voice.
+How many times have you thought, “This isn’t working,” “Something is not right,” or “Things have to change”? — those thoughts and words are from your inner voice.

 It's your wake-up call calling.
 You don't need more stress or a major crisis to wake up.